 Research student, Centre for Language and Communication Research, School of English, Communication and Philosophy

 I am a PhD student in the Centre for Language and Communication Research at Cardiff University.
-Having completed my MA dissertation here and gained a distinction in my dissertation on the linguistic representation of responsibility in the manifesto of Anders Breivik, I decided to continue this research and expand it to other pre-crime narratives written by mass murders.
+Having completed my MA here and gained a distinction in my dissertation on the linguistic representation of responsibility in the manifesto of Anders Breivik, I decided to continue this research and expand it to other pre-crime narratives written by mass murderers.
 I obtained funding from the ESRC that enabled me to do this.
 When I am not reading the narratives of criminals, I teach English to students and teachers from around the world.